EconomyLens.com

 Iranian civilians are turning en masse to bitcoin, which can be stored in personal wallets beyond the authorities' reach. ©AFP

 London (AFP) – Since the start of the Middle East conflict, Iran has witnessed massive cryptocurrency flows.
-Experts say they are being used to circumvent sanctions placed on Iran’s Revolutionary Guards as well as a financial safe haven by civilians hit by soaring inflation.
+Experts say they are being used to circumvent sanctions placed on Iran’s Revolutionary Guards as well as to provide a financial safe haven for civilians hit by soaring inflation.
 AFP examines how exactly digital currencies are being used in the country.

 Related